Suman599/Healthifyy/readme.md

 - `img`: This folder contains all images used in the website
 - `JS`: This folder contains all script files used in the website

-## Customization

-Feel free to customize the website to suit your needs.
-You can edit the HTML and CSS files to change the layout and design of the site.

 ## Contributions